Thomas of Bosnia: Christian coalition

 The Holy See put King Thomas under its protection in 1455, and promised that he would be given back the lands taken by Turks and his treacherous magnates if the Christians defeated the Ottomans.
 In 1456, Thomas sent a letter to Pope Callixtus III asking him to find a bride for his son Stephen, hoping that the Holy See would provide him with a daughter-in-law of royal blood.
 Preparations were under way for another Ottoman attack on Hungary in the beginning of that year.
 Mehmed the Conqueror, the Ottoman sultan, issued unusual demands to the King of Bosnia and his nobles, the Kosačas and the Pavlović family.
 He asked Thomas to send 10,000 loads of food, his father-in-law 8,000 and Petar Pavlović 4,000.
 Mehmed also demanded that they commit their troops and personally take part in the war on the Ottoman side.
 He also requested from Thomas the cession of four towns: two in the middle of Bosnia and two bordering Hungary and Venetian Dalmatia.
 This was all refused.

 By now Thomas suspected that Mehmed also intended to conquer his kingdom.
 Therefore, he started taking more interest in a Christian coalition against the Turks, and cooperating more closely with his father-in-law.
 The lack of a firmer action against the Ottomans was blamed on Bosnian Christians, whom he described as being more inclined towards the Muslims than towards other Christians.
-The heavy Ottoman defeat by Hungary and Serbia at the Battle of Belgrade in July 1456 did nothing to alleviate Thomas' situation, as Mehmed started exerting an even greater pressure on Bosnia.
+The heavy Ottoman defeat by Hungarians at the Battle of Belgrade in July 1456 did nothing to alleviate Thomas' situation, as Mehmed started exerting an even greater pressure on Bosnia.
 In addition to financial extortion, Thomas was now forbidden to export silver, which Mehmed claimed for himself.
 This severe crippling of the Bosnian economy suffocated the kingdom.